-Fund Class A units in the Ardea Diversified Bond Fund.
+Fund Class A units in the Ox Capital Emerging Markets Fund.
 No other class of units in the Fund is offered in this document.
-Constitution The constitution of the Ardea Diversified Bond Fund, as amended from time to time.
+Constitution The constitution of the Ox Capital Emerging Markets Fund, as amended from time to time.
 Direct Investor Investors accessing the Fund through an application submitted directly to Fidante.
 Also referred to as unitholders.
 Fidante Fidante Partners Limited, we, us, our, Responsible Entity.
 Indirect Investor Investors who access the Fund through platforms that are an investor directed portfolio service (IDPS) or IDPS like scheme.
 TMD Target Market Determination.
 This document outlines the features of the Fund and describes the type of customers who the product is likely to be appropriate for.
 It also specifies distribution conditions and restrictions that will help ensure the Fund is likely to reach customers in the target market.

-Fidante Partners Limited (ABN 94 002 835 592, AFSL 234668) Fidante, we, our, us) is the Responsible Entity of the Ardea Diversified Bond Fund (ARSN 622 519 117) and the issuer of this PDS.
+Fidante Partners Limited (ABN 94 002 835 592, AFSL 234668) Fidante, we, our, us) is the Responsible Entity of the Ox Capital Emerging Markets Fund (ARSN 649 969 317) and the issuer of this PDS.
 In preparing the information contained in this document we did not take into account your particular investment objectives, financial circumstances, or needs.
 As investors' needs and aspirations differ, you should consider the applicable PDS and TMD and whether investing in this Fund is appropriate for you in light of your particular objectives, financial circumstances or needs.
 You should also obtain independent advice before investing in the Fund, particularly about individual matters such as taxation, retirement planning, and investment risk tolerance.

 Our ultimate parent is Challenger Limited (ABN 85 106 842 371).
 Fidante is a member of the Challenger Limited Group of companies (Challenger Group).
-Fidante is not an authorised deposit-taking institution (ADI) for the purpose of the Banking Act 1959 (Cth), and its obligations do not represent deposits or liabilities of an ADI in the Challenger Group (Challenger ADI) and no Challenger ADI provides a guarantee or otherwise provides assurance in respect of the obligations of Fidante.
 Investments in the Fund are subject to investment risk, including possible delays in repayment and loss of income or principal invested.
 Accordingly, the performance, the repayment of capital or any particular rate of return on your investments are not guaranteed by any member of the Challenger Group.